SlimeVR/SlimeVR-Docs-Site/configuring-project.md

 > **Important:** Other env lines must be commented out with preceding semicolon (`;`) character.

-If you're using board on ESP8266 processor, uncomment the following lines:
+If you're using a board on ESP8266 processor, uncomment the following lines:

 ```ini
 [env:esp12e]